NC Buoy data

 Notes:

-2. In addition, a Java Buoy Summary (Java) and Buoy ID list are available.
+2. In addition, a Java Buoy Summary is available.

 3. The NOAA Moored buoy data wind direction is now plotted from the new text field format in degrees rather than from a table of angles (N, NW, etc., etc.).